 I’d say that most of the meals are fairly kid-friendly.
 Though each dish is nicely spiced, I don’t find them to be too over-the-top.
 However, the single-serving nature of this service makes it less suitable for families.

 Speaking of proteins, you can add quite a few extra proteins to your order.
 Choose from chicken wings, extra salmon, sausages, chicken breast, filet mignon, and lots more.
-These come at an additional cost.
+Prices for the extras vary and these are in addition to your weekly cost. a screenshot of factor's ingredient list

 Factor cannot guarantee that any of its meals are free from any allergens.
 It states its meals are “produced in a facility that processes eggs, fish, milk, peanuts, sesame, shellfish, soy, tree nuts, and wheat.”
 Any allergens are clearly listed on each recipe, so check the details before making your selection.